Skip to main content

 Vasquez-Ortiz

-Consultant in Paediatric Allergy, Hon Senior lecturer and Programme Director of Allergy MSc, Imperial College NHS Healthcare Trust.
-Imperial College London, UK
+Consultant in Paediatric Allergy, Honorary Senior Lecturer, Imperial College NHS Healthcare Trust, Imperial College London, UK

-Marta is a Honorary Senior Clinical Lecturer and she has been the Director of the Allergy Postgraduate Programme at Imperial College since 2015.
+Marta is an Honorary Senior Clinical Lecturer and she has been the Director of the Allergy Postgraduate Programme at Imperial College London since 2015.
 She also works as a substantive Consultant in Paediatric Allergy at Imperial NHS since 2017.

-Marta did her training in Paediatrics and Paediatric Allergy, and her PhD in Spain.
-She moved to the UK in 2014 with an EU-funded Marie Curie Postdoctoral Individual Fellowship.
+Marta did her training in Paediatrics and Paediatric Allergy, and her PhD in food allergy in Spain.
+She moved to the UK in 2014 with a EU-funded Marie Curie Postdoctoral Individual Fellowship.

-Her research so far has focused on food allergy and specifically on food immunotherapy, quality of life and improved allergy diagnostics.
+Her research so far has focused on food allergy and specifically on FPIES and food immunotherapy, quality of life and improved allergy diagnostics.
 Her PhD contributed to better understanding the safety of food immunotherapy.
-She leads an international collaboration investigating diagnostic and prognostic biomarkers for acute FPIES using a ‘whole-omics’ approach.
+She leads on the largest international collaboration investigating diagnostic and prognostic biomarkers for acute FPIES using a ‘whole-omics’ approach.

-Marta is member of the Paediatric Section Board of EAACI where she leads/co-leads taskforces aiming at improving transition care for allergic adolescents and clinical outcomes in food allergy.
+Marta is has been a member of the Paediatric Section Board of EAACI for 7 years, where she co-leads in taskforces aiming at improving transition care for allergic adolescents and clinical outcomes in food allergy.

 close